nf-core/rnafusion/docs/usage.md

 #### Trimming

-There are 2 options to trim

-1. Fastp
-   In this case all tools use the trimmed reads.
+When the flag `--fastp_trim` is used, `fastp` is used to provide all tools with trimmed reads.
 Quality and adapter trimming by default.
 In addition, tail trimming and adapter_fastq specification are possible.
 Example usage:

 ```bash
 nextflow run nf-core/rnafusion \